chocolatey/chocolatey-workshop/ReadMe.md

 ### Exercise 22: Use package parameters
 1. Run `choco new packagewithparameters`
 1. Remove everything but the nuspec and `tools\chocolateyInstall.ps1`.
-1. In the nuspec, take a dependency on `chocolatey-core.extension` version `[1,3)` (which means at least v1, but anything less than v3).
+1. In the nuspec, take a dependency on `chocolatey-core.extension` version `[1,3)` (which means at least v1, but anything less than v3) and change the version to `0.0.1`.
 1. In the `chocolateyInstall.ps1`, delete everything and just add the following:
     ~~~powershell
     $pp = Get-PackageParameters